awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

            target_label: Service
    ```

 1. While you still have the YAML file open in the text editor, find the `cwagentconfig.json` section\.
 Add the following subsection and save the changes\.
 This section puts the KPI service metrics onto the CloudWatch agent allow list\.
-Three types of KPI Server metrics are added to the allow list:
+Three types of API Server metrics are added to the allow list:
    + etcd object counts
    + API Server registration controller metrics
    + API Server request metrics